PockyBum522/mqtt-thermostat-wt32-eth01/lib/PubSubClient/README.md

  - Arduino Ethernet
  - Arduino Ethernet Shield
- - Arduino YUN – use the included `YunClient` in place of `ethernetClient`, and be sure to do a `Bridge.begin()` first
+ - Arduino YUN – use the included `YunClient` in place of `EthernetClient`, and be sure to do a `Bridge.begin()` first
  - Arduino WiFi Shield - if you want to send packets > 90 bytes with this shield, enable the `MQTT_MAX_TRANSFER_SIZE` define in `PubSubClient.h`.